 In order not to let their competition get ahead, both banks and TPP (third party providers) have to watch the schedule.
 Banks are obliged to provide TPP with data from their clients’ accounts by September 14, 2019.
 Testing environments and documentation must be made available by mid-March 2019, though.

 The implementation of the Directive will involve technological improvements that will enable the creation of completely new services and products taking into account the interests of clients at the same time.

 Entities trying to introduce new types of payment services and obtain the status of a trusted third party (TPP), can acutely benefit from ongoing legal changes, but they also have to face a number of challenges.

-The scope of TPP's operation, as well as the intention of the legislator and the rights and obligations of the parties are defined by a number of regulations.
+The scope of TPP’s operation, as well as the intention of the legislator and the rights and obligations of the parties, are defined by a number of regulations.
 They suggest or impose certain standards.
 However, they do not indicate the technical specification that determines the implementation.
 To avoid a situation in which every European bank would implement PSD2 in its own way, several standardisation initiatives were created.
 These standards focus on technical aspects.
 They define data models, business flows and communication protocols.
 Standardization facilitates TPP integration.
-For banks it means less work, as well as easier demonstration of compliance of their individual implementations with regulatory requirements.
+For banks, it means less work, as well as an easier demonstration of compliance of their individual implementations with regulatory requirements.

 Among the most significant European standards, there is the Polish API, developed by the Polish Bank Association and dynamically evolving since January 2018.

 In Poland, the Polish Financial Supervision Authority handles registrations of companies applying for TPP status.
 Certain requirements need to be met, however registrations do not require obtaining a license.
 Registration may be related to one of the three types of TPP’s activity: